buenaflor/wplan-backend/README.md

 ### Workout Day
 - Assigned to exactly one Workout Plan
-- Has many exercise routines
+- Can have multiple exercise routines

 ### Exercise Routine
 - Exercise routines consist of the exercise and the array of workout sets